-N o te.
-According to SOLAS regulation IV/4.1.8, there is a general requirement for transmitting and receiving general radio communications.
-Ships in sea areas A2 shall, according to this requirement and according to SOLAS regulation IV/9.3, be able to transmit and receive general radiocommunications on MF or MF/HF telephony or NBDP or recognized mobile satellite service SES.
-Ships in sea area A2, which are equipped in accordance with the minimum SOLAS requirements (i.e. VHF and MF with DSC), shall be provided with equipment for listening and calling on national and international MF DSC calling frequencies.
-Alternatively, they may be provided with RMSS SES in order to fulfil the requirements for common radiocommunications.
+Notes: 1.
+According to SOLAS-74 regulation IV/4.1.2, there is a general requirement for transmitting and receiving "general radiocommunications".
+Ships in sea areas A2 shall, according to this requirement and according to SOLAS-74 regulation IV/9.4, be able to transmit and receive general radiocommunications on MF or MF/HF telephony or NBDP or a ship earth station providing a recognized mobile satellite service.
+Ships in sea area A2, which are equipped in accordance with the minimum SOLAS-74 requirements (i.e. VHF and MF with DSC), shall be provided with equipment for listening and calling on MF DSC calling frequencies.
+Alternatively, they may be provided with RMSS SES in order to fulfil the requirements for general radiocommunications.

-According to the requirements of IMO resolutions A.804(19) and A.806(19), as amended, it is required that the DSC equipment shall have possibilities as to be used also for general radio communications.
-For ships in sea areas A3 and A4 the installed equipment (MF/HF or SES) shall also be used for common radiocommunications.
-In these sea areas the requirements for common radiocommunications are normally fulfilled either by using the HF or recognized mobile satellite service equipment.
+2. According to the requirements of IMO resolution MSC.512(105), it is required that the DSC equipment shall have possibilities as to be used also for general radiocommunications.
+For ships in sea areas A3 and A4, the installed equipment (MF/HF or SES) shall also be used for common radiocommunications.
+In these sea areas the general radiocommunications are normally fulfilled either by using the HF or recognized mobile satellite service equipment.

-(SOLAS 1974, regulations IV/10 and 11)
+(SOLAS-74, regulations IV/10 and 11)